Stem0794/calendar_extension_everhour/README.md

 ## 🔑 Everhour Setup

 1. Open the **Projects** tab of the popup.
-2. Enter your Everhour API token in the settings field and click **Save**.
+2. Enter your Everhour API token and click **Save**.
-3. For each project, provide the Everhour task ID so time can be logged.
+3. For each project, set its Everhour task ID.
-4. Use the **Add to Everhour** button next to a meeting to log its time via Everhour's `/tasks/{id}/time` endpoint.
+4. Click **Add to Everhour** next to a meeting to log its time via the `/tasks/{id}/time` endpoint.

-4. For each project, provide the Everhour task ID so time can be logged.
-5. Use the **Add to Everhour** button next to a meeting to log its time via Everhour's `/tasks/{id}/time` endpoint.
-6. Use the **Add to Everhour** button next to a meeting to send its time entry.
+## 🧪 Running Tests

+Run `node test.js` to check script syntax and sample parsing.
+Node.js must be installed.

 ## 👤 Author
 GitHub: [@Stem0794](https://github.com/Stem0794)

 ---

+## License

-MIT License
+MIT